The Next Big Thing: Hot Desk Edition #2

 The Wheeler Centre’s Hot Desk Fellowships are in full swing, and in this instalment of our ever-popular Next Big Thing series, we’re showcasing writers from the second intake of fellows.
 Grab a drink from the Moat bar and be the first to hear excerpts from these exciting projects-in-progress.

-Featuring Kasumi Borczyk, J.R.
-Burgmann, Sophie Tegan Gardiner, Savannah Indigo, Ren Jiang, Wen-Juenn Lee and Arty Owens, these works – ranging from creative non-fiction to fiction, poetry and screenplay – have all been refined over the writers’ ten-week fellowships.
+Featuring Kasumi Borczyk, Sophie Tegan Gardiner, Savannah Indigo, Ren Jiang and Wen-Juenn Lee, these works – ranging from creative non-fiction to fiction, poetry and screenplay – have all been refined over the writers’ ten-week fellowships.

 The Wheeler Centre Hot Desk Fellowships are supported by the Readings Foundation and Just Pretending theatre group.